Superrehtard/old_diaspora_wiki/FAQ-for-Pod-Maintainers.md

     bundle exec thin -a <address> -p <port> start

-**Note:** If you are running Diaspora on port 80, the command above needs to be executed as root - i.e., with su or sudo in front of it.
+*Note:* If you are running Diaspora on port 80, the command above needs to be executed as root - i.e., with su or sudo in front of it.
 For example, on Ubuntu, Arch et al. do <code>sudo bundle exec thin -p 80 start</code>

-**-D** will turn on debug mode.
+Use <code>-D</code> to turn on debug mode.
 Run <code>thin -h</code> to see a complete list.

 ***How do I install on other distros?***
 [Unofficial install script for Ubuntu](http://github.com/maco/diaspora/commits/master/ubuntu-setup.bash)<br>